 Does Keeping Someone On Read Make Them Want You More?
 Here’s What The Experts Say

 Have you ever watched the show The Good Place?
-In it, both heaven and hell are custom made to best reward or punish you.
-If the afterlife is anything like that IRL, my personal bad place (because let’s be real, that's where I'm goin') will be just a phone screen with all my texts marked read — and maybe the occasional disappearing typing bubble.
-Ugh, someone call the Geneva Convention because that's straight up torture, which is why it’s pretty intense that it's actually a tactic folks use in online dating.
+In it, both heaven and hell are custom-made to best reward or punish you.
+If the afterlife is anything like that, my personal bad place will be just a phone screen with all my texts marked read — and maybe the occasional disappearing typing bubble.
+Turns out, not answering messages is actually a tactic people use when online dating.
 But the question is, does keeping someone on read work?
 And, if it does work, does playing hard to get digitally make you, well, kind of a jerk?
 Because if you've ever been on the other end of on read, you know how much it can suck.

 To clarify, leaving someone on read is when you have your iPhone's "Read" receipts on, and you purposefully don't answer a crush's texts so that they know you read it, but you haven't replied.
 The whole point is to make them wonder why.
 It's a weird power game, and if you've dated as a millennial, you or your crush has probably tried it at some point.